SteveOv/platodebs/README.md

 You will need to delete the json file or the whole containing folder if you want to force this module to re-aquire data for a specific target.
-Alternatively, use a `target_filter` and set `overwrite = True` to force the re-acquisition of a subset of target (however existing files are not deleted so may affect subsequent analysis).
+Alternatively, use a `target_filter` and set `overwrite = True` to force the re-acquisition of a subset of target (however existing files are not actively deleted so, if not overwritten, may affect subsequent analysis).

-### Performing the STAR_SHADOW analysis
+#### Performing the STAR_SHADOW analysis
-To get STAR_SHADOW to analysis any targets where the download has been completed run:
+To get STAR_SHADOW to analyse any targets with a completed download run:
 ```sh
 $ python perform_analysis.py
 ```
-Again, there are now command line arguments but the following parameters control the process:
+Again, there are no command line arguments but the following parameters control the process:
 ```Python
 input_file = Path(".") / "tessebs_extra.csv"
 target_filter = []      # list of index (Star) values to filter the input to
 overwrite = False
 pool_size = 4
 ```
-The STAR_SHADOW analysis can be very time consuming, especially if there are a large number of fits files for a target.
+The STAR SHADOW analysis can be very time consuming, especially if there are a large number of fits files for a target.
 Two strategies have been adopted to reduce the overall elapsed time taken to complete this step;
-1. targets may be analyssed in parallel, up to a the maximim indicated by `pool_size`
+1. targets may be analysed in parallel, up to a the maximim indicated by `pool_size`
 2. analysis is carried out on a subset of the fits files downloaded for a target
     - this will be at least 5 and is increased for targets with longer orbital periods (limited by the number of sectors observed)
     - the targets fits are ranked by their `PDC_TOT` metric with the top(N) being used
         - fits where the `PDC_NOI` > 0.99 are heavily penalized as these are often solely noise

-This module does not directly save its own milestones, however STAR_SHADOW does and these are used to handle failure and resumption.
+This module does not directly save its own milestones, however STAR SHADOW does and these are used to handle failure and resumption.
 The milestones, log and analysis output is written to the `./catalogue/analysis/{tic}_analysis/` directory for each target.
-The final output of the analysis for a target, `{tic}_analysis_summary.csv`, contains a list of the system characteristics resulting from the analysis and will be used by a later stage.
+The final output of the analysis for a target, `{tic}_analysis_summary.csv`, contains a list of the system characteristics resulting from the analysis and will be used by the subsequent stage.

-Again, to re-run analyses either delete the corresponding analysis directories or use a `target_filter` and set `overwrite = True`.
+Again, to re-run analyses either delete the corresponding analysis directories or use a `target_filter` list and set `overwrite = True`.

-### Processing analysis results
+#### Processing analysis results
-If a target's STAR_SHADOW analysis completes successfully we can use its output to proces the target's light curves.
-The following will process any targets where analyses summaries are found:
+If a target's STAR SHADOW analysis completes successfully we can use its output to proces the lightcurves.
+The following will process any targets where analysis summaries are found:
 ```sh
 $ python process_results.py
 ```